 Like shiny things?
 This season's Sapling Evaporator, in stock now, is a classic, flat black with stainless evaporator pan and accents.
 Making maple syrup in your backyard has never been this easy OR attractive!

 You are seriously thinking about buying a Sapling Evaporator, but you have a few questions.
 Chances are, the answers are below!
-(And, if not, we're just a phone call or email away.)

 What's the lead-time on a Sapling Evaporator?

 None!
 Our stock is holding out well, and we're busy manufacturing more at a good clip.
 We work every day during the season, so orders are generally shipped or made available for pickup the next business day after an order is placed.